Ryan Center for the Musical Arts 1

 –

-7. The Bass Faculty listing at the present Beta Development Phase is unfortunately not complete, as some data on faculty involvement and dates of their service is still missing.
+7. The Bass Faculty listing at the present is unfortunately not complete, as some data on faculty involvement and dates of their service are still missing.
 Any assistance in filling the blanks on the former bass faculty will be greatly appreciated and certainly credited here as well.

 –